-To get the relevant card for your role, you need to complete the relevant training.
+To get the relevant card for your role, you need to complete the relevant EUSR course.
 The SHEA (Safety, Health & Environment Awareness) passport has various schemes to cover different roles.

-The delegate will complete ten modules throughout the training.
+The delegate will complete ten modules throughout this SHEA Gas EUSR course.
 Eight consists of modules than run right through the sector; three are gas specific.
 In the last three, you will learn about the gas network and above ground installations.

-There is also a CSCS affiliated scheme for waste management roles, the SHEA Waste & Resource Management course.
-This course covers all the relevant information on environmental awareness and health & safety.
+There is also a CSCS affiliated scheme for waste management roles; the SHEA Waste and Resource Management course.
+This course covers all the relevant information on environmental awareness and health and safety.

 Those who work in the water industry have a few routes to take to obtain their relevant EUSR card.